ericholscher/ericholscher.com/site/blog/drafts/read-the-docs-for-business.rst

 .. [#f2]

 	Many thanks to companies like `Stripe <https://stripe.com/blog/stripe-open-source-retreat>`_ who are doing their part.
-I would love to see other companies help our open source like this.
+I would love to see other companies help open source like this.
 I'm sure some are, but it isn't nearly as common as it should be.

 .. [#f3]